yusufcosar/yusufcosar.github.io/index.md

 I, as a student, studying Information Systems and Technologies program at Mersin University.
 I am currently taking third class of my program.

-I'm interested in develop C# and web-based applications.
+I'm interested in developing C# and web-based applications.
 I previously made online radio broadcasting systems for schools.

 ### Points of Interest